 *This post is a modified version of my POLS 8150 research paper, The Impact of Third Party Candidates on the 2016 Presidential Election, from April 2017.
 Updated in December 2018.

-Democrat Hillary Clinton lost the 2016 presidential election despite winning the popular vote by nearly three million votes.
+Democratic nominee Hillary Clinton lost the 2016 presidential election despite winning the popular vote by nearly three million votes.
 Razor-thin margins in Michigan, Wisconsin, and Pennsylvania, traditionally blue states that flipped to the Republican column, decided the election in Republican Donald Trump’s favor, netting him 75 electoral votes and contributing to his 304–227 Electoral College victory.
 In each of those three states, prominent third party candidates Gary Johnson (Libertarian) and Jill Stein (Green) garnered more votes than Trump’s margin of victory.
-Some pundits have speculated that the presence of Johnson and Stein on those states’ ballots swung the election to Trump because the candidates siphoned votes away from Clinton.
+Some pundits have speculated that the presence of Johnson and Stein on those states’ ballots swung the election to Trump because each candidate siphoned votes away from Clinton.
 Others have dismissed this claim, pointing instead to Trump’s economic message that resonated with Rust Belt voters as well as Clinton’s decision not to allocate resources to defending those states.

 1912: Best Third Party Showing in American History